-OSU requires a non-refundable application fee of \$25 for all applicants.
+Pending approval by the State Regents, OSU will increase its non-refundable application fee to \$40 for all applicants.
 The fee must accompany a student's Application for Admission.

 Freshmen.
 All applicants seeking admission must complete and submit an Application for Admission.
 A student should request that his or her high school counselor send to the Office of Admissions a current official high school transcript that contains class rank and grade-point average (6th, 7th, or 8th semester).
 In addition, at the time of application a request should be made to have the results of the ACT or SAT sent to the Office of Admissions, unless such a request was made at the time of testing.